Course1

 $225.00

-• Author/Instructor: Paul Mellor
+• Instructor(s): Paul Mellor

-Winning Your Case with a Better Memory The benefits of improved memory are endless!
-Save time in court preparation Make polished presentations to jurors and judges Become a better listener in the courtroom Cross-examine with confidence - no more missed opportunities because your memory failed you Remember names of jurors in trials and clients in other professional settings Develop better concentration Reduce stress, worry less about forgetting to make a crucial point Deposition Demonstration Introduction with demonstration displays the lightning speed of a trained memory.
+Winning Your Case with a Better Memory Join nationally recognized memory training consultant Paul Mellor for a session that will improve the way your mind retains facts.
+Learn techniques to improve your memory and learn how to apply these techniques to your everyday practice.
+Mellor’s objective is to show you how a trained memory can increase your efficiency and productivity in all aspects of law.
+He will shred the myth that memory cannot be enhanced and help you lay a foundation for total recall.
+The benefits of improved memory are endless!
+Save time in court preparation Make polished presentations to jurors and judges without notes Become a better listener in the courtroom Cross-examine with confidence - no more missed opportunities because your memory failed you Remember names of jurors in trials and clients in other professional settings Develop better concentration Reduce stress, worry less about forgetting to make a crucial point Invest in a better memory.
+You have invested years in becoming an attorney and you invest months preparing a case.
+Invest one day to strengthen your mind and achieve these goals: Think quickly and clearly without fumbling for notes Remember important information about a jury and use it to win cases Effectively recall facts and figures from research and interview to argue cases in court As attorneys we seldom leave home without our computers and IPhones.
+They are convenient, affordable, and most of all, come with a lot of memory.
+Unfortunately, one of the most powerful memory tools we own is seldom plugged in and often fails us.
+Brain freeze?
+Memory lapse?
+Senior moments?
+Whatever you want to call it, thousands of attorneys have experienced it.
+The good news?
+You can do something about it.
+Would you like to have more time, less stress, better concentration, and no trouble remembering names and faces?
+Your registration includes Mr. Mellor’s book, Memory Skills for Lawyers.
+The book will serve as the materials for this program.
+Your book will be mailed to you after you have registered.
+AGENDA Deposition Demonstration Introduction with demonstration displays the lightning speed of a trained memory.
 You will see the ease of remembering information from a deposition.
 Emphasis is placed on why we forget and how we remember.
 How to Speak Without Notes to Jurors Discover secrets on how to present a case without notes.
 Learn step by step techniques on how to draft your remarks, prepare your mind, and deliver a powerful presentation.
 To keep the jury in the palm of your hand, you’ll have to let go of your notes.
 Cross Examination with Confidence Using the two-step formula in recall, you will acquire the skill in remembering to ask key questions during cross examination.
 Use of examples and illustrations help reinforce the proficiency when dealing with those on the witness stand.
 Remember Names and Faces of Jurors in Trial, Clients in the Presentations, and in Other Professional Settings You will learn the FACIAL Formula to quickly remember a name.
 Attention is placed on concentration techniques and focusing on recalling the name correctly.
 Use of pictures and examples create a proven system in correctly matching a name to a face.
 You will learn how to remember first names, last names and groups of people.
-The Presenter Paul Mellor, a finalist in the USA Memory Championship, remembered the names of over 90 people in less than 15 minutes, recalled in correct order over 100 single digit numbers after a five-minute study, and recalled the exact order of a shuffled deck of playing cards after less than a three-and-a-half-minute review.
-His popular seminars have been presented to attorneys throughout the United States, including the Ohio State Bar Association, California Bar Association, State Bar of Oregon, State Bar of Georgia, Tennessee Trial Lawyers Disclaimer: All views or opinions expressed by any presenter during the course of this CLE is that of the presenter alone and not an opinion of the Oklahoma Bar Association, the employers, or affiliates of the presenters unless specifically stated.
+SPEAKER Paul Mellor, a finalist in the USA Memory Championship, remembered the names of over 90 people in less than 15 minutes, recalled in correct order over 100 single digit numbers after a five-minute study, and recalled the exact order of a shuffled deck of playing cards after less than a three-and-a-half-minute review.
+His popular seminars have been presented to attorneys throughout the United States, including the Ohio State Bar Association, California Bar Association, State Bar of Oregon, State Bar of Georgia, Tennessee Trial Lawyers Association, Pennsylvania Bar Institute, plus many more.
+Disclaimer: All views or opinions expressed by any presenter during the course of this CLE is that of the presenter alone and not an opinion of the Oklahoma Bar Association, the employers, or affiliates of the presenters unless specifically stated.
 Additionally, any materials, including the legal research, are the product of the individual contributor, not the Oklahoma Bar Association.
 The Oklahoma Bar Association makes no warranty, express or implied, relating to the accuracy or content of these materials.

 • On-Demand